Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Post-Transition Quantum Threat Landscape in CC

-\item \textit{Medium (M):} Vulnerabilities arising from inherent properties of \gls{PQC} (e.g., larger key sizes, increased computational overhead) or requiring more sophisticated attack techniques (e.g., \glspl{SCA}).
-Mitigations exist but may not be perfect or universally deployed.

-\item \textit{Low (L):} Vulnerabilities that are difficult to exploit, require highly specialized resources (including advanced quantum capabilities), affect non-critical systems, or have robust and widely deployed mitigations.
-This includes attacks relying on speculative or highly advanced quantum capabilities not yet readily available. \end{enumerate} The impact (I) of each threat is evaluated based on three key factors: (1) {Cryptographic Compromise:} The extent to which the vulnerability compromises cryptographic security. \textit{``Severe Cryptographic Breach''} indicates complete compromise of keys, signature forgery, or data decryption. \textit{``Partial Data Compromise''} suggests limited information leakage (e.g., through side-channels, metadata analysis); (2) {Operational Disruption:} The potential for system crashes, service outages, performance degradation, or \gls{DoS} conditions; and (3) {Ecosystem Effects and Regulatory Concerns:} How widespread is the impact?
+The impact (I) of each threat is evaluated based on three key factors: (1) {Cryptographic Compromise:} The extent to which the vulnerability compromises cryptographic security. \textit{``Severe Cryptographic Breach''} indicates complete compromise of keys, signature forgery, or data decryption. \textit{``Partial Data Compromise''} suggests limited information leakage (e.g., through side-channels, metadata analysis); (2) {Operational Disruption:} The potential for system crashes, service outages, performance degradation, or \gls{DoS} conditions; and (3) {Ecosystem Effects and Regulatory Concerns:} How widespread is the impact?
 Does it affect a single VM, a host, multiple VMs, or the entire cloud infrastructure? \textit{``Widespread Ecosystem Effects''} implies a significant impact.
 Regulatory and compliance ramifications, including legal penalties and reputational damage, are also factored in.
-As a result, Impact (I) is categorized as: \begin{enumerate}[label=\alph*)] \item \textit{High (H):} Vulnerabilities leading to severe cryptographic breaches, extended operational downtime affecting critical services, or widespread ecosystem effects (multiple systems, significant data loss, major regulatory violations).

-\item \textit{Medium (M):} Vulnerabilities resulting in partial data compromise, moderate service disruptions, or impacts limited to a subset of systems.
-Regulatory investigations or minor penalties are possible.
+As a result, Impact (I) is categorized as: (a) \textit{High (H):} Vulnerabilities leading to severe cryptographic breaches, extended operational downtime affecting critical services, or widespread ecosystem effects (multiple systems, significant data loss, major regulatory violations); (b) \textit{Medium (M):} Vulnerabilities resulting in partial data compromise, moderate service disruptions, or impacts limited to a subset of systems.
+Regulatory investigations or minor penalties are possible; and (c) \textit{Low (L):} Vulnerabilities with minimal impact, causing limited, quickly resolved disruptions, or affecting only non-critical systems, with negligible financial or reputational damage.